Robin Quivers: Radio

 followed by WCMB in nearby Harrisburg.
 She then moved back to Baltimore for a consumer reporter role at WFBR, where she also read newscasts with morning disc jockey Johnny Walker.

 In March 1981, radio personality Howard Stern started his new morning program at WWDC (FM) in Washington, DC.
 He wanted an on-air newscaster to riff with him in the studio on the news and current affairs.
 Station program director Denise Oliver played Quivers a tape of Stern interviewing a prostitute on the air and she accepted the job without meeting him.
 She assumed she "would come in and do the news ... but it wasn't that way".

+Quivers returned to The Howard Stern Show studio on October 2, 2013, following a 17-month absence to undergo treatment for stage III endometrial cancer.

 Awards

 At the 45th NAACP Image Awards in February 2014, Quivers won for Outstanding Literary Work – Instructional, for her book The Vegucation of Robin: How Real Food Saved My Life.

 Quivers was inducted into the National Radio Hall of Fame in 2017.